The Best Products for Sealcoating Asphalt

 Exposure to oxygen causes asphalt to lose its elasticity.
 When this happens, asphalt is more susceptible to becoming brittle and cracking.
 You can see the process of oxidation when your asphalt fades from its original rich black color to a dull, uneven gray.
 A high-quality sealcoat will prevent oxidation and keep your asphalt looking fresh.
 Coal tar sealcoats are known for forming a hard film over sealed asphalt.
 While this helps with chemical resistance, the film is known to become inflexible and brittle over time.
 This leads to large chunks of the sealcoat chipping off and leaving the substrate vulnerable to oxidation.
 Oxidation is evident in asphalt emulsion-based sealcoats when they begin to lose color and fade to gray within a few months of being applied.

 You’ll need to close your parking lot to traffic while sealcoating your asphalt.
-Any property owner understands the inconvenience and interruption this causes.
-Depending on the size of your parking lot and the product your sealcoating contractor applies, this process can take hours or days.
+Any property owner understands the inconvenience and interruption this causes for guests and tenants.
+Depending on the size of your parking lot and the product your sealcoating contractor applies, this process can take hours or even days.
 The major cause of delays in reopening lots after sealcoating is the required cure time for sealcoat products.
 If you do not allow enough time for sealcoat to cure, the product will run, stick to tires, and show track marks in its finish.
 The sloppy appearance you’d be left with is the opposite of what you hope to accomplish when sealcoating your parking lot.

 Traditional coal tar and asphalt emulsion products typically require 24-72 hours for no-track dry time.
 This is largely due to the film thickness the sealcoat needs to achieve acceptable wear and other performance characteristics.
 Most traditional parking lot sealcoats are applied at 30-40 mils.
 BioSealcoat, on the other hand, only needs a few hours to achieve no-track dry time since it delivers exceptional protective and aesthetic characteristics at a fraction of the film thickness of traditional sealcoats.
 With BioSealcoat, you can expect to open your lot to traffic the same day it is sealcoated.